← Back to Documentation

 Lambda Functions

-Lambda syntax: fn(params) -> expression end
+Syntax: fn(params) -> expression end

-# Simple lambda
+# Simple lambda (one parameter)

 let double = fn(x) -> x * 2 end

-# Lambda with multiple params
+# Lambda with multiple parameters

 let add = fn(x, y) -> x + y end